justinjbird/site-blog-comments/README.md

 ## How does that work?

-Comments on a page result in a discussion thread in this repository.
-I've blogged about it [here](https://www.justinjbird.me/2023/giscus-for-hugo/).
+Comments on a page result in a discussion thread in this repository, can read more about that [here](https://www.justinjbird.me/2023/giscus-for-hugo/)